Doralitze/owrt-image-generator/README.md

 2. Clone this repo. (`git clone "https://github.com/Doralitze/owrt-image-generator.git" bin`)
 3. Place your build config inside this directory.
 An example config is shown below.
 4. Run the script (`python3 bin/owrt-image-generator/main.py -vvvvv`).
+5. After the script ran the generated images are locaed within the `out` directory within their appropriate sub folder.
-5. Clean the build directory prior to the next build.
+6. Clean the build directory prior to the next build.

 ## Example config file
 ```yaml